-During his PhD studies at the University of Wisconsin-Madison, USA, Patricio worked on the so-called ‘Microformer’, an alternative power distribution transformer mainly built using the transformer from a post-consumer microwave oven.
+During his PhD studies at the University of Wisconsin-Madison, United States of America, Patricio worked on the so-called ‘Microformer’, an alternative power distribution transformer mainly built using the transformer from a post-consumer microwave oven.

-In 2014 Patricio was awarded a Green Talent.
-Afterwards, he worked as a researcher at the Institute for Drive Systems and Power Electronics (IAL) at Leibniz University in Hannover, Germany.
+Following the Green Talents award in 2014, he worked as a researcher at the Institute for Drive Systems and Power Electronics (IAL) at Leibniz University in Hannover, Germany.
 Together with his team, he developed hardware and software tools for microgrids and renewable energy evaluation.
-In the future, he aims to initiate joint research with his German colleagues and a student exchange between IAL and the University of Chile.

 2011 Winner of IEEE Distinguished Student Humanitarian Prize, Presidents’ Change the World competition

-2008 Fulbright Scholarship for a doctorate program at the University of Wisconsin-Madison
+2008 Fulbright Scholarship for a doctorate programme at the University of Wisconsin-Madison, United States of America

 CV as submitted for the Green Talents award (2014):

 Research focus: power system stability in microgrids applied to renewable clean energy supply

 With a PhD in Power Engineering, Chilean-native Patricio Mendoza Araya studied the stability of microgrids using a novel and innovative approach.
 His aim is to promote the adoption of a sustainable renewable energy supply in both developing countries and developed economies.